Worship Life

 WHAT TO EXPECT ON SUNDAY MORNING

-When you arrive on Sunday morning, you will be greeted by an usher and given a copy of the service bulletin.
-This bulletin, along with The Book of Common Prayer and the hymnals we use in worship, will be all you need to participate in the service.
-The Holy Eucharist is divided into two main parts: The Word of God (or Liturgy of the Word) and The Holy Communion (or Liturgy of the Table).
+When you arrive on Sunday morning, an usher will greet you and give you a service bulletin.
+The bulletin, along with The Book of Common Prayer and the hymnals in the pews, will guide you through the service.
+The Holy Eucharist has two main parts: The Word of God and The Holy Communion.